ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-filter-list/index.md

 ## Supplying Filter Values

 The Set Filter will obtain the filter values from the row data by default.
+These are retrieved from the data based on the `field` attribute.
+This can be overridden by providing a `filterValueGetter` in the Column Definition.
+This is similar to using a [Value Getter](/value-getters), but is specific to the filter.

+<api-documentation source='column-properties/properties.json' section='filtering' names='["filterValueGetter"]'></api-documentation>

-However it is also possible to provide values, either synchronously or asynchronously, for the Filter List.
+It is also possible to provide values for the Filter List.
+This is necessary when using the [Server-Side Row Model](/server-side-model/).
+This can be done either synchronously or asynchronously as described below.

 ### Synchronous Values